d3chapma/d3chapma.github.io/_posts/2019-01-07-solving-mathematical-expressions-in-ruby.md

 ---
 layout: post
-title:  "Solving Mathematical Equations in Ruby"
+title:  "Solving Mathematical Equations in Ruby - Part 1"
+redirect_from:
+  - /2019/01/07/solving-mathimatical-expressions-in-ruby/
 ---

 I came across a programming problem online of being able to solve mathimatical equations.
 That seemed like an interesting problem to me, so I decided to give it a shot.
 This series of posts is my approach to solving the problem.